The above links connect to various places that those of a philosophical bent might like to go.

 Christianity would have us agree that we are miserable sinners, doomed unless we turn to God (through Jesus).
 Hinduism would have us discover that our own personal reality is God!
 Famous thinkers like Richard Dawkins and Stephen Hawking tell us that both are wrong, that God is a human invention.
 But their arguments do not tell us how it all started, or more importantly, why.
 Or what are we made of — only some stuff about chance and quantum probability.
 But who/what created 'probability'?
 Who/what created the 'laws of physics'?
 These big thinkers tell us that God doesn't exist, but all they are actually telling us is that their particular definition of God doesn't exist — which I am sure is true!
 But that doesn't mean that some fundamental nature of our being (which one could call God or any name you like), doesn't exist.
 It just means that they have defined God in a particular way, which they can then dispute the existence of.
 The fact is, anything that can be thought of, including their own mind, must be made of something!
 So you go back to whatever is the basic 'substance' of which everything is made.
 The name is not really relevant because that also must be made out of whatever you are naming.
 The action of naming it is even made out of 'it'.

 If I use the conventional word 'God' for whatever 'it' is that everything has existence in, that does not imply any particular belief or faith on my part.
-I have no allegiance to any faith, though they may have contributed to my understanding.
+I have no allegiance to any faith, though many have contributed to my understanding.
 Sanskrit has names for the 'it', including 'Tat' - that!
 So-called because it is that which cannot be described, because it is beyond the mind's ability to do so.
 Other common names include the Atma, the divine, the infinite, the IS, the Father, etc. I don't like 'the universe' because there could be many universes of many dimensions and qualities within whatever 'it' is that contains this one.
 So, for simplicity, we'll say 'God' – but we better drop any ideas of a friendly chap in the sky somewhere, just waiting to answer our prayers - though nothng is excluded!

 One thinker tried all his life to include the idea of God in Physics – Einstein.
 In his famous equation E=mc² he identified that everything is a form of energy: every 'thing' – i.e. every bit of 'matter'.
 He announced his discovery that energy can change its form but cannot itself be created or destroyed.